 Question: When a thought of anger arises in our minds, could we understand that the gross impulse generated by that thought is the one that makes us do or say something and the subtle impulse stays with us in our mental continuum?

 Answer: We need to deconstruct the conceptual framework from which you are asking the question.
 In our Western languages, we use the word thinking in a very broad way.
 Here in the Buddhist explanation, we need to limit it.
-When we talk about the karma from mental actions, an example of a mental action would be thinking, "He didn’t call me yesterday.
+When we talk about the karma involved with the a mental action, an example of a mental action would be thinking, "He didn’t call me yesterday.
 I wasted the whole day staying at home and waiting for him to phone.
 Next time I see him, I’m going to really yell at him for being so inconsiderate."
 Thinking that train of thought is a destructive mental action.
 The negative emotion of anger that accompanies it is something else.
 Anger is the motivation; it is not the negative thinking itself.